Astrophore/SampleBlockChain/README.md

 # SampleBlockchain
-Basic Understanding of Blockchain structure
+Basic code structure of understanding building blocks of blockchain